-Nearly two years ago, I was recommended digestive enzymes to help alleviate my inner ‘turmoil’.
+Nearly two years ago, despite being in the best shape of my life thanks to the ostarine results which where seen on me, I was recommended digestive enzymes to help alleviate my inner ‘turmoil’.
 At the time I was under the care of 5 different physicians, and not one had mentioned anything of the sort.
 Their answers to my ailments were prescriptions, invasive procedures, and even surgeries.
 The digestive enzyme pusher was none other than an eager Whole Foods employee manning the vitamin aisle.
 And while I was apprehensive, her enthusiasm made me hopeful that I would see digestive relief.

 Once home with my new purchase, I began the thorough research.
 The broad definition is summed up well as: